Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 • Share more pictures of completed full-service projects in your portfolio and marketing.

-• Fully describe the phases of your full-service process within your marketing, so clients understand the extent of how you will help them.
+• Fully describe the value you provide in your full-service process within your marketing, so clients understand the extent of how you will help them.

 • Talk about the ease and simplicity your past clients experienced while working with you, because of the full-service process you provide.